Day of the Dead Festival | Festival del Dia de los Muertos

 Traditional food from area restaurants will be available for purchase at the LASC.
 The LASC will also serve complimentary pan de muertos, the traditional bread of the dead.

 $2 suggested donation per person.
-Sugar skulls available to decorate and take home for $2 each.
+Sugar skulls available to decorate and take home for an additional fee.

 Activities are indoors and outdoors, event will take place rain or shine.